3aa49ec6bfc910647fa1c5a013e48eef/node-teslausb/README.md

 **This project was inspired by [teslausb](https://github.com/marcone/teslausb)**.

 **node-teslausb in its current form it has far less functionality than teslausb**.
 However it is intended to be an easily extensible solution, orchestrated by [Node.js](https://nodejs.org/en) and more features will be added over time.
-It should be noted that there is only limited hardware support with [Raspberry Pi Zero 2 W](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/) being the only supported device.
+There is limited hardware support with [Raspberry Pi Zero 2 W](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/) being the only supported device.

 ## Installation